ian-cho/data-prep-kit/transforms/README.md

 ### Mimimum Transform Project Structure

-Each transform project directory (e.g., `universal/xyz` implementing the xyz transform) contains implementation of the python transform,
+Each transform project directory (e.g., `universal/xyz` implementing the xyz transform) contains implementation of the python transform.
+The directory structure is as follows (and recall that [NOOP transform](universal/noop/) can serve as a good template if developing a new transform).

 ```
 data-prep-kit